July 13, 2020

 The victim, William Lindsay, of Havertown, Delaware County, was found unconscious on the roadway suffering from a severe head injury.
 He was transported to Temple University Hospital in critical condition and was pronounced dead shortly after 11 p.m.

-The vehicle has since been identified as a white Chevy Camaro with a red racing stripes on the hood and trunk, tinted windows and a moon.
+The vehicle has since been identified as a white Chevy Camaro with red racing stripes on the hood and trunk, tinted windows and a moon roof.
 The model of the car is between 2010-2015.

 In surveillance footage released by police, Lindsay is seen traveling down Ridge Avenue when the driver of the Camaro approaches from behind, traveling in the same directions.
 The collision takes place out of view.